-In compliance with the CEQA and with the concurrence of the U.S. EPA, this Order allows an exception to meeting priority pollutant criteria/objectives for short-term discharges from San Gabriel Groundwater Basin cleanup operations for the following priority pollutants: Arsenic, Copper, Lead, Total Chromium, Hexavalent Chromium, Selenium, 1,1-Dichloroethane, 1,1-Dichloroethylene, 1,1,1-Trichloroetahne, 1,1,2-Trichloroethane, 1,1,2-Tetrachloroethane, 1,2-Dichloroethane, 1,2-Trans-Dichloroethylene, Tetrachloroethylene, Trichloroethylene, Carbon Tetrachloride, Vinyl Chloride, Benzene, Cis-1,2-Dichloroethylene.
-Non-priority, toxic pollutants including Total Trihalomethanes, MTBE, Perchlorate, 1,4-Dioxane, 1,2,3-TCP were also detected in the groundwater.
-The discharge will be recharged back into the same groundwater basin from where it was extracted.
+In compliance with the CEQA and with the concurrence of the U.S. EPA, this Order allows an exception to meeting priority pollutant criteria/objectives for short-term discharges from San Gabriel Groundwater Basin cleanup operations for the following priority pollutants: Arsenic, Copper, Lead, Total Chromium, Hexavalent Chromium, Selenium, 1,1-Dichloroethane, 1,1-Dichloroethylene, 1,1,1-Trichloroetahne, 1,1,2-Trichloroethane, 1,1,2-Tetrachloroethane, 1,2-Dichloroethylene, Trichloroethylene, Trichloroethylene, Carbon Tetrachloride, Vinyl Chloride, Benzene, Cis-1,2-Dichloroethylene.
+Non-priority toxic pollutants including Total Trihalomethanes, MTBE, Perchlorate, 1,4-Dioxane, 1,2,3-TCP were also detected in the groundwater The groundwater will be recharged back into the same groundwater basin from where it was extracted.
 The wells, and treatment plants locations and groundwater recharge activities are discussed in the Fact Sheet.